Amy Dickinson

-Amy Dickinson (born November 6, 1959) is an American newspaper columnist who writes the syndicated advice column Ask Amy.
+Amy Dickinson (born November 6, 1959) is a former American newspaper columnist who wrote the syndicated advice column Ask Amy.
 Dickinson has appeared as a social commentator on ABC's Good Morning America and NBC's The Today Show.

 Biography

 Dickinson was born and raised on a small dairy farm in Freeville, New York.
 She attended Clark University in Worcester, MA, from 1977 to 1978 and transferred to Georgetown University.
 She married Anthony Mason, a CBS News correspondent, in 1986.
 They moved to London in 1987.
 A daughter, Emily, was born there in 1988.
 The couple divorced in 1990 and Dickinson and her daughter returned to the United States.
 Dickinson married Bruno Schickel, a builder from Dryden, New York, on August 16, 2008.
 Dickinson still lives in Freeville.
+She is a member of the Daughters of the American Revolution and was the millionth woman to join the organization.

 Career

-Dickinson has worked as a producer for NBC News.
+Dickinson has worked as a journalist for NBC News.
 Her articles have appeared in such publications as The Washington Post, Esquire, and O. She wrote a column on family issues for Time, and produced a weekly column for AOL's News channels, drawing on her experiences as a single parent and member of a large, extended family.

 In 2003, Dickinson succeeded Ann Landers (Esther Pauline "Eppie" Lederer) as the Chicago Tribune's signature advice columnist.
-Tribune Content Agency syndicates Ask Amy to newspapers around the world.
+Tribune Content Agency syndicated Ask Amy to newspapers around the world.

 Dickinson is a frequent panelist on the radio game show Wait Wait...
 Don't Tell Me! that is distributed by NPR, and was a regular featured guest on Talk of the Nation.
 She has also appeared on Car Talk with questions about how to respond to car problems in her column.

 On February 9, 2009, Dickinson's memoir, The Mighty Queens of Freeville: A Mother, a Daughter, and the Town That Raised Them, was released by Hyperion Books.
 It reached The New York Times bestseller list in two weeks, debuting at number 16.

 In November 2016, Dickinson announced the release of her second memoir, "Strangers Tend to Tell Me Things: A Memoir of Love, Loss, and Coming Home," coming in March 2017 from Hachette Books.

+On May 24, 2024, Dickinson announced her retirement from writing the "Ask Amy" column, with its final installment to be published at the end of June 2024.
+She asked readers to start sending letters to R. Eric Thomas, writer of the Asking Eric advice column.
+Her final column, which summarized her philosophy and thanked her colleagues, was published on June 30, 2024.